Blended Course Map:CSD 709: Language Development and Disorders in School Age Populations: School Methods and Procedures in Speech Language Pathology

 Modality: Supplemental Model

 Activity Sequence: Pre-Class: Readings and a video presentation to present new information, build knowledge, and prepare students for further activities that encourage deeper learning.
-In-Class: In groups, students will reflect on working with children who are experiencing poverty/homelessness and create a lesson plan addressing complex syntax.
-Post-Class: Reflect on and evaluate the learning experience via a quick knowledge check which is done online at the end of class.
+In-Class: In groups, students will reflect on working with children experiencing poverty/homelessness and create a lesson plan addressing complex syntax.
+Post-Class: Reflect on and evaluate the learning experience via a quick online knowledge check at the end of class.

 Objectives Supported: Unit 9/Language: Apply clinical strategies to promote complex syntax.
 Unit 9/Method: Differentiate language different from a language disorder.